2022 Portuguese legislative election: Date

 According to the Constitution of Portugal, an election must be called between 14 September and 14 October of the year that the legislature ends but can be called earlier.
 The election is then called by the president of Portugal, not at the sole request of the prime minister of Portugal, after listening to all of the parties represented in Parliament.
 The election date must be announced at least 60 days in advance if it is held as the legislature ends, but the election must be held within 55 days if it is called during an ongoing legislature (dissolution of parliament).
 The election day is the same in all multi-seat constituencies, and should fall on a Sunday or a national holiday.
 The next legislative election should have taken place no later than 8 October 2023; however, due to the rejection of the 2022 State Budget, during which the left-wing parties joined the right-wing parties and voted against the proposal, a snap election was called for 30 January 2022.

 Electoral system

 The Assembly of the Republic has 230 members elected to four-year terms.
 Governments do not require absolute majority support of the Assembly to hold office, as even if the number of opposers of government is larger than that of the supporters, the number of opposers still needs to be equal or greater than 116 (absolute majority) for both the Government's Programme to be rejected or for a motion of no confidence to be approved.

-The number of seats assigned to each district depends on the district magnitude.
+The number of seats assigned to each constituency depends on the district magnitude.
 The use of the d'Hondt method makes for a higher effective threshold than certain other allocation methods such as the Hare quota or Sainte-Laguë method, which are more generous to small parties.

-The distribution of MPs by electoral district was the following:
+The distribution of MPs by constituency was the following: